njNagaraj/Hotel-Room-Reservation/README.md

 - **View Reservations**: Admins can view a list of reservations and cancel reservations if needed.

 - **Admin Login**: Admins can log in with their credentials (username: admin, password: admin) to access the admin functionalities.

-## Tools Used

-- Flask
-- SQL Alchemy for database interaction
-- SQLite for database management
-- Flask Login for authentication and more small packages for other functionalities.

 ## Running the Application